-We conducted this audit from July 2006 to May 2007 in accordance with generally accepted government auditing standards and included such tests of internal controls as we considered necessary under the circumstances.
+We conducted this audit from July 2006 to August 2007 in accordance with generally accepted government auditing standards and included such tests of internal controls as we considered necessary under the circumstances.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 We discussed our observations and conclusions with management officials and included their comments where appropriate.
 We relied on computer-processed information from the Postal Service AMS.
 We did not directly audit the system, but performed a limited data integrity review to determine whether our data were reliable.